ucf2022/github/README.md

-# github
+# This is for ucf class cop 4283
-Hi Class COP 4283
+Hi Welcome!
-Welcome to my repo.

 Please push your your notbook helloworld.ipynb file to this repo.